Park Plan

 I would love to see as much wild spaces preserved as possible (ie. naturalized areas within or outside of parks).
 I completely agree with what bcoomber said as well.

-ninamcquigge about 2 years ago
+ninamcquigge almost 3 years ago

 Requesting a fenced dog run in Exhibition Park.
 Would love to also see a bicycle pump track or skills park in one of Guelph's parks for bikers of all ages to learn and practice skills.

-AlexArgy about 2 years ago
+AlexArgy almost 3 years ago

 To please the mayor "Ditto" Bcoomber.
 Could not have said it better

-johnsteggles about 2 years ago
+johnsteggles almost 3 years ago

 I am concerned that developers can provide cash instead of set aside parkland.
 It is far too easy for this money to be used for other purposes by the city, but more importantly it leads to situations where neighbourhoods can lack adequate park space.
 Not good in the long run for the city, even if it seems like a good short term gain.
 If there MUST be a provision for cash instead of parkland, the cost to developers should be much higher than 5% of going rate!!
 It should be closer to 25%, to make this a less attractive option for developers.

-bcoomber about 2 years ago
+bcoomber almost 3 years ago